nathancarter/weblurch/doc/plan.md

 ## Attributes

- * Fix the bug that connections are not currently added to the undo/redo stack.
  * When forming the connection, if the source does not have a "key" attribute, set it to be "label."
  * When forming the connection, if the source does not have a "key position"